ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 https://github.com/user-attachments/assets/b8af1561-85b8-440d-b05a-b040372479b7

-** A Deatailed Video explanation using an example of how to use this interactive dashboard can be found here**
+*A Detailed Video explanation using an example of how to use this interactive dashboard can be found here*

 ---